grinchdubs/scripts/README.md

-# scripts
+# Scripts
-some scripts I made for making my life easier
+Some scripts I made for making my life easier